watterott/MI0283QT-Adapter/fw/docu/README.md

 ### Touch-Panel Commands

 Note: To activate the touch panel use *CMD_CTRL_FEATURES* and set *FEATURE_TP*.
+      The touch panel will be checked in background continuously and the result can be read with the following commands.

     CMD_TP_POS
 Get last position and pressure.
 Returns x, y, z.